The Little White Schoolhouse

 Admission is FREE!

-The Little White Schoolhouse is open for visitors throughout the year.
-Open daily from Memorial Day until Labor Day.
-Open weekends, Fridays, Saturdays and Sunday through the month of September.
-Hours are 10:00 a.m. to 4:00 p.m.
+The Little White Schoolhouse museum is open Saturdays and Sundays throughout the months of May and September, and seven days a week from Memorial Day until Labor Day.
+Our hours of operation are 10:00 a.m. to 4:00 p.m.

 Guided Group Tours:

-Tours are available for groups or school classes.
-We can arrange for a presentation about the school and its history to fit your age group or interest: Political history, the history of one room schools in Wisconsin or about the founding of Ripon and the people who lived and settled Ripon during the middle of the 19th century.
+Tours are also available for groups or school classes.
+We can arrange for a presentation about the school and its history to fit any age group or interest.